Team tactics are a tragically overlooked skillset for most preppers.

 To do this, we will whip out another conveniently pre-concocted military acronym, this one called OCOKA.
-This acronym stands for Observation/fields of fire, Cover and concealment, Obstacles, Key terrain and Avenues of approach.
+This acronym stands for Observation/fields of fire, Cover and concealment, Obstacles, Key terrain, and Avenues of approach.

 This is where things get complicated, but failing to account for these factors is asking for trouble.
 As mentioned previously, hope is not a strategy.

-There are two things to consider when considering observation in the context of on foot movement.
+There are two things to consider when considering observation in the context of on-foot movement.
 Will you be able to see where you are going, or see major landmarks that will help you orient yourself visually or for use of a map and compass, and will anybody that potentially wants to hurt you, follow you or in any other sense take advantage of you be able to see you?

-This is a delicate balancing act, as many of the routes that will provide you the easiest travel and the best speed will, naturally, also be heavily traveled by other people or otherwise easy to observe.
+This is a delicate balancing act, as many of the routes that will provide you with the easiest travel and the best speed will, naturally, also be heavily traveled by other people or otherwise easy to observe.